AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

         * Different currencies.
         * VAT-liable and VAT-free.

-    * The modifiers are completely open-ended with the following interface:
+    * The modifiers are open-ended with the following interface:

         * `int CommerceSession.getQuantityBreakpoints(Product product)`
         * `String CommerceSession.getProductPrice(Product product)`